Tether Reorganizes Into 4 Divisions as It Expands Beyond Stablecoins

 The company has formed four divisions to reflect its broadening focus: Data, Finance, Power and Edu(cation).

-Tether, the developer of the world's largest stablecoin, said it is reorganizing as it expands into other areas of digital assets.
+Tether, the developer of the world's largest stablecoin, said it is reorganizing to reflect its expansion into other areas of digital assets.

-The USDT issuer formed four divisions to reflect its broadening focus, according to an announcement on Thursday.

-The four divisions are called Data, Finance, Power and Edu(cation) and will handle strategic investments in technology, financial infrastructure, bitcoin mining and digital education, respectively.

-USDT is the world's largest stablecoin – cryptocurrencies whose price is pegged to a real-world asset, usually the U.S. dollar – with a market cap in excess of $100 billion.
+The company formed four divisions to reflect its broadening focus: Data will handle strategic investment in technology including artificial intelligence (AI); Finance will cover the USDT stablecoin, which has a market cap in excess of $100 billion and plays a pivotal role in crypto markets; Power becomes the umbrella for investments in bitcoin (BTC) mining and Edu is the home for educational activities.

+"Tether’s expansion beyond its well-established USDT stablecoin signifies a paradigm shift in its approach to financial empowerment," the company said in a statement.
+"By focusing on sustainable solutions adaptive to the needs of individuals, communities, cities and countries, responsible Bitcoin mining, Artificial Intelligence infrastructure and decentralised communication platforms, Tether is actively contributing to a future-proof financial and tech ecosystem."

+While the 10-year-old company is already active in these areas, the establishment of distinct divisions reflects the growing importance it attaches to interests beyond its flagship stablecoin.
+Last year the firm invested in BTC mining operations in Uruguay and a payment processor in the country of Georgia.
+It also put money into AI through its association with data cloud provider Northern Data Group.

 Tether has, however, received considerable scrutiny for the perceived opaqueness of the reserves that back USDT.

 Disclosure

-Note: UPDATE (April 18, 12:03 UTC): Adds details of the divisional coverage, existing investments in those areas and company quote.